Published 2023-03-11.

 Node,

-and Julia.
+and Rust.

-Java has several implementations of libgit2
+Java has several implementations of libgit2 wrapper libraries, including

 and JGit,

-however they all use Java Native Interface (JNI) to invoke libgit2
+however they all use Java Native Interface (JNI) to invoke libgit2.

 Java is notorious for poor performance and memory safety issues when invoking C libraries via JNI.

-This means that Java wrappers for libgit2
+This means that Java wrappers for libgit2 are not used much when working with libgit2.

 Java’s Project Panama is still evolving –

-perhaps one day a better Java wrapper for libgit2
+perhaps one day a better Java wrapper for libgit2 will emerge.

-GitHub, GitLab and Azure DevOps are all built on libgit2
+GitHub, GitLab and Azure DevOps are all built on libgit2.

 You can examine the